 This recipe makes a nice amount of mashed potatoes---about eight cups, which will serve six to eight hungry faces.

-Freezing: Place leftovers in a freezer-safe baggie.
+- Freezing: Yes, you can freeze mashed potatoes!
+Place leftovers in a freezer-safe baggie.
 Freeze flat for up to 2 months.
+You can also freeze 1-cup portions in small baggies.
 Defrost in the refrigerator overnight or reheat in the microwave.

 Now go make your mashed potato dreams come true!